mosquitogames/1819rulebook/2_sequence-of-play.md

 *Note: Once the Anglo-Dutch Treaty is signed, skip this step going forward---the Treaty cannot be unsigned!*

 ### b.
 Draw new Event card
-- In the first round, reveal the Singapore Treaty onto the Treaty space.
+- In the first round, reveal the Singapore Treaty.
+Place it face up on the **Treaty** space, on top of the Anglo-Dutch Treaty.
 Add two Ships to the Port.
-- In succeeding rounds, reveal the top Event card onto the Current space.
+- In succeeding rounds, reveal the top Event card onto the **Current** space.
 Resolve any [instant effects](important-concepts#instant-effects) before proceeding.

 *Note: The effects of the Anglo-Dutch Treaty are public knowledge---players may refer to the card even while covered by the Singapore Treaty.*